Assisted Macroscopic Quantumness: Results

-Because of universality of quantum theory, Alice and Wigner are, in principle, able to verify the entanglement of their states in infinitely many ways, including tomographic techniques.
-However, using the special form of the state resulting from decoherence, Wigner may verify the entanglement of his state via standard entanglement witnessing techniques.
-The two witnesses
+Assuming the universality of quantum theory, Alice and Wigner are now able to verify the entanglement of their states in many ways, including using entanglement witnessing techniques.
+Wigner can verify the entanglement of the state in Eq.~\eqref{atAW} by performing measurements on the ancilla and target qubits and asking Alice about her measurement results.
+The latter restriction to asking Alice only classical questions ensures that the experiment is well within the realm of current technology.
+Specifically, the two witnesses